mouguu/Sema/README.md

 * If you need unit tests, you're too early.
 If you're asking questions that don’t have answers yet, you’re right on time.

 ---

+---

+### 🛠️ Experimental Implementation (Clojure Prototype)

+Though `sema` is not a programming language in the conventional sense, this repository contains a **Clojure-based prototype** that manifests some of its primitive constructs (`field`, `emergent`, `observer`, etc.) as a symbolic DSL.

+This implementation is not meant to compile in a deterministic pipeline, but rather to simulate the **semantic scaffolding** and **dialogic structures** that `sema` proposes.

+See [`src/sema/core.clj`](./src/sema/core.clj) for examples of:

+- Initializing semantic fields
+- Triggering individuation processes
+- Evoking observer dynamics

+Remember: even when `sema` executes, it unfolds — not computes.

+---

 ## 🧙🏼‍♂️ Final Note